Best Things To Do In Budapest (Top 10)

 The Danube Promenade

-One of the best places in Budapest to take a walk, The Danube Promenade offers a tranquil riverside atmosphere with stunning views of the Buda Castle and the Parliament across the river.
+One of the best places in Budapest to take a walk, The Danube Promenade offers a peaceful riverside atmosphere with stunning views of the Buda Castle and the Parliament across the river.
 It's a great place for an evening stroll or a morning run.
 It's a great way to fill a few hours of your day, or more if you want to grab a bite to eat at one of the many restaurants along the promenade, or come at night and enjoy it's nightlife.

 Central Market Hall